ysyk2021/the-list-makers-formula-essential-techniques-for-achieving-your-goals-with-effective-listing/src/chapter-7-1.md

-Chapter 10: Creating a Long-Term Plan for Maintaining List-Making Habits
+Creating a Long-Term Plan for Maintaining List-Making Habits
 ========================================================================

 In this chapter, we will focus on the importance of creating a long-term plan to establish and maintain effective list-making habits.
 Consistency is key when it comes to achieving goals, and a well-designed plan can help you develop a sustainable routine that maximizes the benefits of list-making.
 By following the strategies outlined in this chapter, you can cultivate a lifelong habit of productive and organized list-making.